Neuro-Affirming Birth Debrief & Trauma Recovery

 Frequently Asked Questions

-It is important to ask: "Should I have a birth debrief to help process my birth?"
+• It is important to ask: "Should I have a birth debrief to help process my birth?"
 Most find it helpful to better understand, reflect and find closure; however, this is not a medical intervention.
 It is, as described by third-party resources, a supportive and reflective process to find closure after a difficult childbirth experience.
-After a traumatic birth, a debrief may help, but it must be done with the right person.
-It is important to take into consideration that although a debrief can help to understand what happened, this process is often really hard for those who feel their birth was a traumatic event, and that can bring up to the surface feelings of guilt, anger, shutdown or even re-traumatisation.
+After a traumatic birth, this session may help, but it must be done with the right person.
+It is important to take into consideration that although it might help you to understand what happened, this process is often really hard for those who feel their birth was a traumatic event, and that can bring up to the surface feelings of guilt, anger, shutdown or even re-traumatisation.

-Consultations usually last around 90 minutes.
-This allows ample time for you and your partner, if you choose, to process at a pace that doesn't feel rushed and ask all the questions you may have.
-For neurodivergent parents, we prioritise processing time so you can make sense of your story and can adapt the structure of our time together to meet your needs.
+• Consultations usually last around 90 minutes.
+This allows you to discuss your birth at a pace that doesn't feel rushed and ask all the questions you may have.
+For neurodivergent parents, we prioritise processing time so you can make sense of your story and can adapt the structure of our time together to meet your needs

 My practice is deeply inclusive and was born out of my own lived experience.
 Having navigated maternity care and early parenting in the UK, the Netherlands, and now Spain, I understand the systemic challenges many parents face when their emotional and sensory needs are overlooked by standard healthcare providers.

-I have spent years refining a toolkit to help neurodivergent mothers and survivors navigate the parenting journey, with a focus on perinatal mental health.
+I have spent years refining a toolkit to help neurodivergent mothers and survivors navigate the parenting journey, with a focus on perinatal mental health and birth.
 My training in 3 Steps Rewind for birth trauma resolution and Supporting Neurodiverse Birth (UK, 2024) allows me to help you understand and process your birth story in a safe and inclusive space.

 Cancellation policy: As a specialised professional, I dedicate significant time to reviewing your intake and any notes you might have shared and preparing for our session in advance.
 While I fully understand that life with a baby can change at a moment’s notice, I would also like to request a 24h notice for cancellation.